conductor-sdk/conductor-go/README.md

 The `taskRunner` uses the `apiClient` to poll for work and complete tasks.
 It also starts the worker and handles concurrency and polling intervals for us based on the configuration provided.

-That simple line `taskRunner.StartWorker("greet", hello_world.Greet, 1, time.Millisecond*100)` is all that's needed to get our Greet worker up & running and processing tasks of type `"greet"`
+That simple line `taskRunner.StartWorker("greet", hello_world.Greet, 1, time.Millisecond*100)` is all that's needed to get our Greet worker up & running and processing tasks of type `"greet"`.

 The `workflowExecutor` gives us an abstraction on top of the APIClient to manage workflows.
 It is used under the hood by `ConductorWorkflow` to register the workflow and it's also used to monitor the execution.